liuyxpp/liuyxpp.github.io/pages/group.md

 </figure>

 #### Mr. Yu-Chen Zhang
-Yu-Chen Zhang is working on the same project as Xu-Chen Gan.
+Yu-Chen Zhang is working on developing novel algorithms for computing scattering behaviors of polymer assemblies and nanoparticle clusters.

 ## Alumni
 -----